26 Best Places to Visit in Kandy, Sri Lanka

 You will find this place very peaceful and ideal for spending some quiet time.
 You will have to book in advance if you want to visit the cemetery.

-A panorama of lush mountains with fields of green at the base under a blue sky
+A panorama of lush mountains with fields at the base under a blue sky

 Knuckles Mountain Range